-English for Chemistry Foundation 2 (2024) (XHM-053)
+English for Chemistry Foundation 2 (2025) (XHM-053)

 Kallia Katsampoxaki-Hodgetts

 This course facilitates student understanding and production of a variety of academic genres in the field of Chemistry.
 Through this course students will acquire the basic knowledge for writing abstracts, laboratory reports, summaries, visual abstracts and scientific presentations.
 As well as effectively communicating chemical content in English, students will be given a wide range of opportunities to present analytical data, compare techniques and work in groups to solve problems or discuss case studies relevant to the field of Academic and Technical Writing.
 The course exposes students to a variety of written, oral and digital genres, as well as a large amount of terminology (special vocabulary) used in the disciplines of General, Environmental, Analytical Inorganic, Organic Chemistry and Biochemistry.
+Most importantly, students will partiicpate in Socratic circles which are known to foster critical thinking skills (as students analyze and evaluate ideas, asking thought-provoking questions to deepen understanding).
+This also enhances active listening and collaborative communication, as participants build on each other's ideas respectfully while articulating their own viewpoints.
+Furthermore, it nurtures self-reflection and empathy, encouraging students to consider diverse perspectives and refine their reasoning.

 The students, after successful completion of the course, will be able to apply the following